-Impact: This allows the user to customise some of the reports out of OVERSEER with respect to benchmarking data, regional council permitted a rules requirements/thresholds and fertiliser nutrient costs.
-You o report setting for all your subsequent farm reports by going to Options>Report tab.
-Or customise for a particular farm using th Scenario>Report setting drop down menu list.
-Recommendation: 1.
-Enter the most appropriate data to customise output reports. a.
+This allows the user to customise some of the reports out of OVERSEER with respect to benchmarking data, regional council permitted activity rules requirements/thresholds and fertiliser nutrient costs.
+You can alter report setting for all your subsequent farm reports by going to the Options>Report tab.
+Or customise for a particular farm using the Farm Scenario>Report setting drop down menu list.

+- Recommendation: 1.
+Enter the most appropriate data to customise output reports. - a.
 Select from drop down list of farm type for benchmarking data.
-Dairy Industry Select "Typical dairy farm" b.
-Enter the appropriate regional council permitted activity or consented N application rate as effluent. c.
-Enter the applied fertiliser nutrient costs per ha into the appropriate boxes.
-2. If unknown, use OVERSEER defaults.
+Select typical dairy farm for dairy farms and typical sheep and beef farm for all other farm types. - b.
+Enter the appropriate regional council permitted activity or consented N application rate as effluent. - c.
+Enter the applied fertiliser nutrient costs per ha into the appropriate boxes. - 2.
+If unknown, use OVERSEER defaults.